 The Community Archaeologist of the Year Award is for an individual who has inspired others to share their love of archaeology.

-The Award recognises and promotes innovative and high quality dissemination of the results of research and/or fieldwork through publication, communication and archiving.
-It is awarded annually to a voluntary group or individual active in the UK.
+The original Marsh Award for Community Archaeology recognises and promotes innovation and quality in the dissemination of the results of research and/or fieldwork through publication, communication and archiving.

 2013 Award winner

 The 2013 Marsh Archaeology Award winner for Community Archaeology was The Norfolk Medieval Graffiti Survey project

 The Norfolk Medieval Graffiti Survey (NMGS) was set up in 2010 to undertake the very first large scale and systematic survey of pre-reformation graffiti inscriptions in medieval churches and was established as a community archaeology project entirely coordinated and run by volunteers.
 The project has made a number of nationally important discoveries, including the Binham Priory Architectural inscriptions.
 However, what has marked out this scheme from others is the engagement of volunteers from outside the traditional boundaries associated with community archaeology and heritage projects.
 The project has also actively communicated its work through lectures, tours, guides and media activity.
 Volunteers have been drawn from a wide range of backgrounds, including adults with a history of mental health problems.
 The success of the project, the positive impact on volunteers and resulting media coverage has led to the expansion of the survey into other areas of the country following the same volunteer model.

 Dartmoor Cairn Survey and Repair Project was crowned the winner of the 2011 Marsh Archaeology Award.